 TUBÉREUSE BY MONA DI ORIO

 We confronted Kandis Williams with a mystery perfume in a neutral, opaque vaporizer.
 Only afterwards did we reveal the name of the scent.
-Follow Kandis on his journey into scent …
+Follow Kandis on her journey into scent …

 “She didn’t come to the forest to get herself into trouble …”